 GOAL 1: Demonstrate clinical competence.

-• Learning Outcome 1: Students practice effective patient care
+• Learning Outcome 1: Students practice effective patient care including proper radiation safety

-GOAL 3: Utilize critical thinking & problem solving skills.
+GOAL 2: Utilize critical thinking skills

 • Learning Outcome 1: Students modify routine imaging parameters to accommodate patient limitations